Vanuatuan cuisine: Traditional foods

 The national dish of Vanuatu is lap lap.
-Lap lap is a baked pudding.
+Laplap is a baked pudding.
 It is made up of grated yam, banana, manioc, or taro that is mixed with coconut milk and salt, wrapped up in banana leaves, then baked in an earth oven or hot volcanic stones.
 There is a variety of lap lap styles from island to island.
 Malekula has a unique laplap baking technique called 'sosor', in which a glowing hot volcanic stone is placed in the center of the unbaked pudding, with chicken wings, onion and tomato on top of the stone.
 They then squeeze coconut milk over the whole pudding, wrap it up and bake it.
 Once baked, the sosor is opened, the stone removed and all the meat is cooked (steamed from the coconut milk), a well is made in the centre of the pudding and more coconut milk is squeezed out as a dipping sauce.
 The local markets often have stall hawkers selling local laplap with various toppings such as chicken, beef, octopus or fried fish.

 Another popular dish is simboro, a steamed roll of grated banana, manioc, yam, taro, or flour that is wrapped in banana leaves and covered in coconut milk.

 Flying foxes are also captured, kept in cages, and eaten as a stew in some islands.

 The traditional diet is also rich in marine animals.
 Many of the rural villages that live near the coastal areas (or lake and rivers) are well-known skilled fishermen, and incorporate all manner of shellfish, deep sea and reef fish into their daily household meals.
 Locals are celebrated as skillful fishermen if they are able to catch deep sea fish such as Tuna, Barracuda or Marlin, with traditional methods.
 Other types of marine life commonly eaten are red emperor, parrotfish, cod, trevally, common periwinkle shellfish, lobster and sandcrabs.

 The coconut crab is considered a delicacy in Vanuatu.
 However, many restaurants in Vanuatu have stopped serving this dish as the crab is at risk of becoming an extinct species.

 For feasts, a dish called bunya or bunia is prepared by wrapping meat, vegetables and coconut milk in a bundle of banana leaves and steaming it with hot stones or an underground oven.